 The Committee considers input from stockholders, including the result of the annual Say-on-Pay vote, in determining compensation policies and decisions.
-At our 2016 Annual Meeting, over 98% of votes cast on the Say-on-Pay resolution approved the compensation program described in our 2016 Proxy Statement.
+At our 2017 Annual Meeting, the advisory vote on the compensation of the Company's NEOs received the approval of over 99% of the stockholders voting for and against this item.
 In an effort to maintain this strong support from stockholders, management has continued to review proxy advisor and investor concerns regarding executive compensation and governance and has selectively communicated with stockholders.
-The Say-on-Pay vote result was one of many factors the Committee considered in deciding to not implement any major changes to the executive compensation program in 2016.
+The Say-on-Pay vote result was one of many factors the Committee considered in deciding to not implement any major changes to the executive compensation program in 2017.